National Research Development Corporation: Operations

-Typically the NRDC would patent the product for commercial exploitation and earn royalties as private sector companies generated sales from those products.
+Typically, the NRDC would patent the product for commercial exploitation and earn royalties as private sector companies generated sales from those products.
 Examples of such products include carbon fibre, asbestos-plastic composites and developments in semi-conductor technology.

-The development of the hovercraft would also not have taken place without the involvement of the NRDC.
+By the end of 1949, the NRDC held around 40 patents in the field of computing alone; this increased to more than 2,000 by 1957.
+In the early 1950s, the NRDC conduced it first licensing arrangement with the American firm IBM, which was reportedly garnered profits from American companies.